 Understanding forklift :

 A forklift truck is a motorized industrial vehicle designed for material handling and lifting operations.
 It comprises a power source, hydraulic lifting system, and forks or attachments for carrying loads.
-Also, forklifts are commonly used in warehouses, construction sites, manufacturing facilities, and logistics operations.
+Also, forklifts are commonly used in warehouses, construction sites, and logistics operations.

 Types of Forklifts: